-Category Arrested or Detained Enter Residence Subject to Ordinary Procedures Issued Traffic Citation Subpoenaed as Witness Prosecuted Recognized Family Members Diplomatic Agent No (note (b)) No Yes No No Same as sponsor (full immunity & inviolability) Member of Admin and Tech Staff No (note (b)) No Yes No No Same as sponsor (full immunity & inviolability) Service Staff Yes (note (a)) Yes Yes Yes No for official acts.
-Yes otherwise (note (a)) No immunity or inviolability (note (a)) Career Consul Officer Yes if for a felony and pursuant to a warrant (note (a)) Yes (note (d)) Yes No for official acts Testimony may not be compelled in any case No for official acts.
-Yes otherwise (note (a)) No immunity or inviolability Honorable Consul Officer Yes Yes Yes No for official acts Yes otherwise.
+Category Arrested or Detained Enter Residence Subject to Ordinary Procedures Issued Traffic Citation Subpoenaed as Witness Prosecuted Recognized Family Members Diplomatic Agent No (note (b)) No Yes No No Same as sponsor (full immunity & inviolability) No (note (b)) No Yes No No Same as sponsor (full immunity & inviolability) Service Staff Yes (note (a)) Yes Yes Yes No for official acts.
+Yes otherwise (note (a)) No immunity or inviolability (note (a)) Career Consul Officer Yes if for a felony and pursuant to a warrant (note (a)) Yes No for official acts Testimony may not be compelled in any case acts.
+Yes No immunity or inviolability Honorable Consul Officer Yes Yes Yes No for official acts Yes otherwise.
 No for official acts Yes otherwise No immunity or inviolability Consulate Employees Yes (note (a)) Yes Yes No for official acts Yes otherwise.
 No for official acts.
 Yes otherwise (note (a)) No immunity or inviolability (note (a)) Int'l Org Staff (note (b)) Yes (note (c)) Yes (note (c)) Yes Yes (note (c)) No for official acts.
 Yes otherwise (note (c)) No immunity or inviolability Diplomatic- Level Staff of Missions to Int'l Org No (note (b)) No Yes No No Same as sponsor (full immunity & inviolability) Support Staff of Missions to Int'l Orgs Yes Yes Yes Yes No for official acts Yes otherwise No immunity or inviolability